-Keates, Nathan (born, for certain, only) is a improvisation facilitator and a performing arts teacher, only a distinction on subject.
-Keates, Nathan, also is a improviser and clown.
-He is so addicted to improv, impro, improvisation that he researches around the topic, in the topic and whilst eating a topic.
+Nathan Keates (Nathan Improv) is a trainer, improvisation teacher and a performing arts teacher; that is only a distinction on subject.
+Keates is a theatre-maker, improviser and clown.
+He is so addicted to improv, impro, improvisation that he researches it too.
+The current project is on autism and improv comedy.

 5 ways to instantly have an engaging improv show without performing ‘better’

 How many times have you read that you are not good enough as an improviser?
 There are countless top tips that will make you the best of the best at performing improv comedy.
 However, do they work and make you better?
 It is unlikely that a few words will change why you perform.
 It is not how you perform that needs addressing (most of the time), as you've sat through all those workshops; you've probably gone to tons of international teachers too.